goethite/gostint/docs/jobsequence.md

 ```
 [&#xb9;] e2e - this can be a multi-step process leveraging the Vault's Transit
 secret engine (e.g. create a random key, encrypt payload using AES256GCM, then
-encrypt the key using RSA2048 with goswim's RSA public key), or possibly use
+encrypt the key using RSA2048 with gostint's RSA public key), or possibly use
 my PoC [vault-e2e-plugin](https://github.com/gbevan/vault-e2e-plugin) for Vault.

 [&#xb2;] Secret Refs could have already been resolved by the [vault-e2e-plugin](https://github.com/gbevan/vault-e2e-plugin), if used - this